guijps/esp-32-sample/README.md

 reference :
-reference : https://www.youtube.com/watch?v=Jl4O4bERVnw to hoz to use the Relay
+reference : https://www.youtube.com/watch?v=Jl4O4bERVnw to how to use the Relay

 Circuit:
 P2-> Resistor 10kOhm -> Base NPN transistor